top of page

 Overflow is everywhere.

-and then in Lynne's 2019 Secondary Cicatrices poetry book
+now called The Community of Writers Poetry Review, and later in Lynne's 2019 Secondary Cicatrices poetry book

 Lynne A. Goldmith birds in Caldor Fire photograph